Vtewari2311/STEM-Away-Internship/README.md

 ## Objective:

-Build a recommender system using sentence-transfomers
+* Build a recommender system using sentence-transfomers

-## Details
+## Details:

-This code is adapted from the sentence-transformers documentation:
+* This code is adapted from the sentence-transformers documentation:

 ```